rutkat/flare/README.md

-# The Flare jQuery plugin
+# The Flare jQuery Plugin

 ## Description